BraftonSupport/braftonium-new/readme.md

 No dev work should be needed here.

 There is a repeater which let's you create multiple post types and add multiple taxonomies.
-You will have to create your own templates. (https://wphierarchy.com/)
+You will have to create your own templates. (https://wphierarchy.com/).

+1. There is a filter for the taxonomy arguments which is: braftonium_taxonomy_filter
+2. There is a filter for Post type arguments which is: braftonium_modify_custom_post_type

+You can use these filters to edit/further customize the post types and taxonomies however you may need.

 ## Add Scripts or Styles